AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/oauth-with-azure-active-directory-for-dynamics-crm.md

   c.
 Application ID URI is the URL of the target web API (secured resource).
 To find the App ID URL, in the Azure Portal, click [!DNL Azure Active Directory], click Application registrations, open the application's Settings page, then click Properties.
 It may also be an external resource like `https://graph.microsoft.com`.
 This is normally the URL of the Dynamics instance.

-1. After you click **[!UICONTROL Submit]**, you'll be prompted to sign-in with [!DNL Azure Active Directory].
+1. After you click **[!UICONTROL Submit]**, you will be prompted to sign-in with [!DNL Azure Active Directory].
 When the authentication is successful, your Dynamics account will be connected as a data provider within [!DNL Marketo Measure].

 ## Re-authenticating your Dynamics Account {#re-authenticating-your-dynamics-account}